Veda1809/RISCV_based_myth/README.md

   Fig 1.
 </p>

-+ Lab to Data From Memory to Register File
++ Lab to Load Data From Memory to Register File

 ```v
 |cpu